NikitaLomovtsev/RickAndMortyMVVM/README.md

 # RickAndMortyMVVM

-This app it's a guide with informations about of the most controversial and funny cartoon of all time.
+This app is a guide with informations about the most controversial and funny cartoon of all time.

 With this application you can keep informed about: